 Parallel opportunities are those where there are segregated sporting activities for specific groups.
 The Gay Games were initially created as an opportunity for gays and lesbians to show the world that their skills and competitive spirit were equal to the rest of humanity as often LGBTQ2IA+ sport participants felt they had to hide their sexual orientation.
-The Gay Games are an opportunity to participate in sport in a supportive, welcoming atmosphere and are intended to build bridges, strengthen community and bolster self-esteem, while promoting the spirit of inclusion and participation, as well the pursuit of personal growth in a sporting event.
+The Gay Games are an opportunity to participate in sport in a supportive, welcoming atmosphere and are intended to build bridges, strengthen community and bolster self-esteem, while promoting the spirit of inclusion and participation, as well the pursuit of personal growth in a sporting event.217 advance athletes through their own structures.

-For Indigenous peoples, a Figure 2 Double Helix double helix model of parallel and mainstream sport systems with cross links at various levels of achievement and competition has been proposed.
-Both systems advance athletes through their own structures.
 It illustrates a system for Canada's Indigenous Peoples that is equal to the mainstream system, self determined, separately funded, and culturally owned, relevant and appropriate.
 The cross bars are points where the Canadian mainstream system connects and contributes to the Indigenous sport system but where, to date, the power is unequal.
 Navigating the crossing of these connecting points pose challenges for some Indigenous athletes as they deal with cultural tensions.
-The Indigenous Games pathway includes the provision of cultural sporting experiences, training for leaders, volunteers, recreation directors, coaches and producing qualifying athletes.
+158 The Indigenous Games pathway includes the provision of cultural sporting experiences, training for leaders, volunteers, recreation directors, coaches and producing qualifying athletes.
 It increases participation at all levels.35,80